kwikteam/phy-contrib/README.md

     pass
 ```

-Currently, you can implement two methods in your plugin:
+There, you can implement

 * `MyPlugin.attach_to_cli(cli)`: This is called when the `phy` command-line script is called.
 You have a chance to customize the script and add your own subcommands using the [**click** library](http://click.pocoo.org/5/).

-* `MyPlugin.attach_to_gui(gui)`: This is called when you attach that plugin to a `GUI` instance (i.e. when you do `gui.attach('MyPlugin')`.
-In that function, you can add views, create actions, and do anything you want on the GUI.
+* `MyPlugin.attach_to_gui(gui, ctx)`: This is called when you attach that plugin to a `GUI` instance.
+In that function, you can add views, create actions, connect to events, and do anything you want on the GUI.
 This allows you to create independent components for GUIs.

-By implementing two methods, you can create a custom subcommand `phy mysubcommand arg1 --option1=value1` that launches a custom GUI.